gblanc25/cs50/README.md

 **Section**: I help at Emma Humphrey's section on Wednesdays at 6pm.

-**Office Hours**: Wednesdays at 9:00pm and Sundays at 9:00am, both in Cabot Dining Hall.
+**Office Hours**: Wednesdays at 8:45pm in Pierce 301, Sundays at 9am in Cabot Dhall.
 Sign up [here](https://harvard.cs50.me/tutorials).

 **Course-Wide Office Hours**: Sundays from 3-5pm in Widener Library.